 Riders knowing how and why shared roadway riding tragedies happen the first step in preventing terrible, catastrophic injuries while riding.
 So below, we discuss some basic defensive riding techniques and the causes of external crashes.
 We also discuss how to avoid and deal with many types of collisions on California roads.

 Causation is an essential element of tort law for you to recover money damages from the defendant (person liable for your wreck and injuries).
-If the defendant’s action or inactions caused or contributed to your riding injury, then the causation standard has been met.
+If the defendant’s action or inaction caused or contributed to your riding injury, then the causation standard has been met.
 But avoiding accidents or mitigating the losses or potential losses is also part of your job under tort law.
 Otherwise, you, the rider, can be held partially at fault under California’s pure comparative negligence laws.